Signs and symptoms of pancreatic cancer

 Tummy pain or back pain

 Tummy pain or back pain, or sometimes both, are common symptoms of pancreatic cancer.
-The pain may start as general discomfort or tenderness in the tummy area and spread to the back.
+The pain may start as general discomfort or tenderness in the upper tummy area and spread to the back.

 Some people have no pain at all, and pain can vary from person to person.
 For example, it may come and go at first but become more constant over time.
 It can be worse when lying down.
 Sitting forward can sometimes make it feel better.
 It may be worse after eating.